omarwn/nest-angular/README.md

 To get more help on the `angular-cli` use `ng --help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ### Author
+Basic Author
 * [yafoxin](https://github.com/yafoxin)
+* and I'm use it in my project